 Day-long conference at Graterford Prison conducted during the Annual Meeting of the American Society of Criminology.

 Visit to the Graterford Think Tank by several high-ranking officials of the French Ministry of Justice who met to discuss the Inside-Out program.

 Alumni groups in Oregon and Philadelphia began to meet and develop programming.

 Inside-Out expanded to Canada.

-Inside-Out expanded to Australia.
+Inside-Out expanded to the U.K.

-Inside-Out expanded to the U.K. (England and Scotland).
+Inside-Out expanded to Australia and Mexico.

 As of 2017, Inside-Out has hosted 51 trainings, which have prepared more than 800 educators worldwide to facilitate Inside-Out and other community-based learning courses.

 More than two dozen think tanks had been established to work on social justice projects around the world.